maxsundell/maxsundell.se/_posts/2025-12-20-createmobileconfig.md

 1. Open **iMazing Profile Editor**.
 2. Scroll until you find **DDM OS Reminder**.
-3. Select it and click **+ Add Payload**.
+3. Select it and press **+ Add Payload**.

 ![DDM OS Reminder payload in iMazing]({{ '/assets/img/posts/2025-12-20-createmobileconfig/1.png' | relative_url }})

-Tip: You can search by clicking the magnifying glass in the top-right corner, or by selecting any payload in the left sidebar and typing the first letters of the payload name.
+Tip: You can search by pressing the magnifying glass in the top-right corner, or by selecting any payload in the left sidebar and typing the first letters of the payload name.

 ## 3. Configure the payload

 Configure the keys you care about for the payload you added.

-For the example (**DDM OS Reminder**), all keys are optional, leave a value empty to use the default.
+For the example (**DDM OS Reminder**), all keys are optional; leave a value empty to use the default.

 ![DDM OS Reminder configuration in iMazing]({{ '/assets/img/posts/2025-12-20-createmobileconfig/2.png' | relative_url }})